Fredericton Youth Hockey Association Powered by Goalline Sports Administration Software

 RECREATION TEAM BUDGETS

 Recreational teams are not required to pay additional fees.
 However, it is recognized that teams do participate in tournaments.
 In order to cover these expenses, coaches need to discuss the method of payment with parents prior to commitment to events involving additional fees.
 Most teams need only cover the cost of a maximum of five tournaments.
-The maximum player contribution cannot exceed $200.
-The team budget limit is set at $2,500 with an extra $1,000 cap on additional fundraising over the base budget with prior approval by the division coordinator.
+The maximum player contribution cannot exceed $250.
 Teams have the option to fundraise all or a portion of the funds included in the team budget.
 A draft budget must be submitted to the division coordinator by November 30 with the signature of all parents/guardians who attend initial parent meeting.
 The budget must detail a breakdown of anticipated expenditures and revenue sources.
 Any budget amendments due to changes in circumstances must be submitted to the division coordinator for approval.
 There is no obligation of any player not wishing to participate in tournaments to pay extra fees towards a team cost.

 COMPETITIVE TEAM BUDGETS

 Competitive teams are required to pay additional fees for FYHA competitive fee ($3,300).
 The competitive fee is to be paid by December 15th.
 As a result, these teams require that parents be responsible for additional funding.
 To limit the financial obligation of parents, the maximum player contribution cannot exceed $400 per player.
-The team budget limit is set at $6,000 with an extra $1,000 cap on additional fundraising over the base budget with prior approval by the division coordinator.
-Teams have the option to fundraise all or a portion of the funds included in the team budget.
 Competitive teams are responsible for preparing a budget within the limits outlined above.
 Items which may be included in the budget, but at the discretion of the parents, are: FYHA competitive fee (referees, extra practice times, league fees), crests for jackets, name bars on jerseys, team apparel, tournament fees, extra ice costs, etc. The budget must detail a breakdown of anticipated expenditures and revenue sources.
 Any budget ammendments due to changes in circumstances must be submitted to the division coordinator for approval.
 There is no obligation of any player not wishing to participate in tournaments to pay extra fees towards a team cost.

 FORMS